agentscope-ai/agentscope-runtime/cookbook/en/tools/tools.md

         "messages": messages,
         "search_options": SearchOptions(**(search_options or {})),
     }
-    if search_timeout is not set to None: kwargs["search_timeout"] = search_timeout
+    if search_timeout is not None:
+        kwargs["search_timeout"] = search_timeout
     if type is not None:
         kwargs["type"] = type